Gov. Cuomo Urges New Yorkers To Get COVID Vaccine: 'We'll Make It Accessible, But We Need You To Accept It'

 He made a point of urging Black New Yorkers to get vaccinated.

-Polls show Black Americans are among the most reluctant to get the vaccine despite higher COVID-19 death rates than whites.
+Polls show Black Americans are among the most reluctant to get the vaccine despite higher COVID-19 death rates than white Americans.

 WATCH: Gov. Andrew Cuomo Provides Updates On COVID-19 —